 We walked/rolled up and down the waterfront shops.
 I will say that the streets can be pretty hilly once you get off Commercial Street and go inland, but it is manageable.
 More than half of the tourist shops are not ADA compliant as they had a step or two to get into them, but most of the restaurants attempted to be compliant.
 This worked out well for me seeing that I am not a big shopper, but I’m always happy to eat.
 Many of these buildings would be considered historic.

-We ate at places that I could definitely see a way to roll into although later we noticed that many of the restaurants had some access from the back.
+We ate at places that I could see a way to roll into although later we noticed that many of the restaurants had some access from the back.
 We had lunch at the Dry Dock Restaurant and Tavern on the back porch overlooking some of the docks.
 We ended up having dinner at $3 Dewey’s, a pub that looked like it had been there a long time.
 You’ll have to visit to understand what the name means.
 The food at both restaurants was average, but nothing to write home about.
-We did notice that Portland seems to be a city with an abundance of craft beers and microbrews, and we found a few that we really liked.
+We did notice that Portland seems to be a city with an abundance of craft beers and microbrews, and we found a few that we liked.
 I recommend trying the various varieties of blueberry-infused beers.

 The next morning we took our time leaving for the approximately 3-hour drive to Bar Harbor.
 Our extensive research (Google) paid off again.
 We realized that we were going to go right by the LL Bean flagship stores in Freeport, ME, so we decided to stop.
 An entire outlet shopping area went up around the LL Bean stores.
 My wife was in heaven, and I was able to buy a raincoat as it was raining and I forgot to bring one.

 I will say I was very disappointed in a few of the shops such as the North Face Outlet as they were not ADA accessible at all.
 I made mental notes and sent a few choice letters to a few of the stores when we got home.
 We casually left the area and thought we would pick up some lunch on the road to Bar Harbor.
-Just to give you a heads up, this was a mistake.
+Just to give you a heads-up, this was a mistake.
 There is not a whole lot of exits or fast food at the exits.
-It’s definitely not like Georgia where there is a Waffle House at every exit.
+It’s not like Georgia where there is a Waffle House at every exit.

 We rolled into Bar Harbor and checked into our hotel.
 We stayed at the Bluenose Inn.
 The hotel is older but very nicely preserved.
-I will say the décor was definitely not my style, but the room was large, the bed was comfortable, and the bathroom had a roll-in shower.
+I will say the décor was not my style, but the room was large, the bed was comfortable, and the bathroom had a roll-in shower.
 The Bluenose was not our first choice, but the other wheelchair accessible rooms at other hotels were not available for the length of our stay.
-If we had to do it again there are several nice hotels that open into the downtown area, so you don’t have to drive to the downtown area like you do from the Bluenose Inn.
+If we had to do it again several nice hotels open into the downtown area, so you don’t have to drive to the downtown area like you do from the Bluenose Inn.
 I would suggest looking into the Bar Harbor Grand which has roll-in showers or the West Street Hotel as it is a fairly new addition.

 After we got checked in, we decided to take a quick trip to the downtown area to scout things out.
 Parking could prove to be somewhat difficult in the downtown area.
 We found a lot behind the West Street Hotel that was free parking for the public and because we had our handicap placard there was always a spot as they had 4 spots reserved just for me!
 It’s a little bit of a hill to negotiate, but I said it’s free.